YouriLangh/insecure-chat/README.md

 We generate the RSA key pair upon registration, as otherwise we cannot make multiple accounts from the same terminal.
 Though this is not optimal, I don't see this being a security threat.

+I was going to add refreshing of access tokens, but as they're just used to establish a wss, it seems like a bigger vulnerability risk to refresh them every so often than to just send them once.

 ## Threat - Protection strategy summary

 Threat | Protection Strategy